 What is the course about?

-Above all the course aims to sing and work with psalms and biblical texts, to discover how they are used with chant to inform the historical, theological and meditative aspects of Gregorian Chant, which is our earliest music.
+Above all the course aims to sing the music of the chant to discover some historical, theological and meditative aspects of our earliest music.

 What will we cover?

-Gradual, Alleluia, Tract, Offertory and Communion.
-Chant for the monastic service: Antiphon, Respond,
+Chant notation and performance.
+Gregorian Chant in Latin.
+Introit, Gradual, Alleluia, Tract, Offertory, and Communion.
+Chant for the monastic service: Antiphon, Respond, Psalmody and Hymn.

 What will we accomplish?
 By the end of this course you will be able to…